tardate/LittleArduinoProjects/Radio/HamClock/README.md

 Since it is running on the Pi, I can play with some of the GPIO support.
 This requires first visiting setup page 4 and turning on "GPIO".

-I've added per the doc:
+The features I've enabled include:

 * Satellite up LED indicator
 * BME280 environmental sensor